 Don’t forget to sign up for my newsletter if you are interested in my New Moon musings.
 I haven’t been sending a lot lately as with this Taurus New Moon, I’ve been recovering from all the excitement of my trip.
 And so I won’t be flooding your inbox, but I do plan to send out my New Moon musings once I settle back in.

-Love and Light from Above the Clouds,
+Love from Above the Clouds,